facebook/react-native-website/docs/intro-react.md

 ## State

 While you can think of props as arguments you use to configure how components render, **state** is like a component’s personal data storage.
-Sate is useful for handling data that changes over time or that comes from user interaction.
+State is useful for handling data that changes over time or that comes from user interaction.
 State gives your components memory!

 > As a general rule, use props to configure a component when it renders.
 Use state to keep track of any component data that you expect to change over time.